getodk/central-backend/docs/api.md

 This is the first of two steps required to initialize a new backup configuration.

-While the administrative interface packaged with Jubilant Garbanzo requires a backup to be terminated before a new one may be set up, the API has no such limitation.
+While the administrative interface packaged with ODK Central requires a backup to be terminated before a new one may be set up, the API has no such limitation.
 Should the initialization process succeed (with a `POST /v1/config/backups/verify` as [documented below](/reference/system-configuration/backups-configuration/completing-a-new-backup-configuration)), the existing backup will be overwritten with the new configuration.

-All Jubilant Garbanzo backups are encrypted before they are sent to Google Drive for storage.
+All ODK Central backups are encrypted before they are sent to Google Drive for storage.
 If a `passphrase` is not provided with this request, encryption will still occur with a `""` empty string passphrase.

-To complete the backup configuration, it is necessary to use the Google OAuth URL returned by this endpoint and have a human interactively undergo the Google OAuth process to authorize Jubilant Garbanzo to send files to their account.
+To complete the backup configuration, it is necessary to use the Google OAuth URL returned by this endpoint and have a human interactively undergo the Google OAuth process to authorize ODK Central to send files to their account.
 Because of the way we have set the OAuth structure up, it is not necessary for each installation of the server to provision its own Google Developer key.

 + Request (application/json)
     + Attributes